Coding standards

 Go Effective Go Godoc go test go vet and Staticcheck

-GraphQL GraphQL Rules CommonMark[++] N/A graphql-schema-linter
+GraphQL GraphQL Rules CommonMark N/A graphql-schema-linter

-HTML Prettier N/A Jest, Testing Library and Playwright N/A
+HTML Prettier N/A Playwright Prettier

-Markdown N/A N/A N/A Markdownlint
+Markdown N/A N/A N/A markdownlint

 YAML Home Assistant YAML Style Guide N/A N/A yamllint